The Success of 'Wonder Woman' Speaks Volumes About Opportunity

 The answer is pretty clear.
 To underestimate someone, dismiss them or not give them a chance to succeed -- or at least fail and try again -- because they don't look like or act like what has come before is to do so at your own folly.

-In the meantime, what can consumers do if they are passionate about this systemic issue?
+In the meantime, what can consumers do if they are passionate about these systemic issues?
 Vote with your wallet.
 Might I suggest you go check out Wonder Woman at a theater near you?
-I hear it’s the number-one movie in the world.
+I hear it's the number-one movie in the world.